serkanbal/animal_league_site/index.md

 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.

-The Vault will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.
+Animal League will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.

 # Disclosure Of Data

 ## Legal Requirements

-The Vault may disclose your Personal Data in the good faith belief that such action is necessary to:
+Animal League may disclose your Personal Data in the good faith belief that such action is necessary to:

 To comply with a legal obligation
-To protect and defend the rights or property of The Vault To prevent or investigate possible wrongdoing in connection with the Service To protect the personal safety of users of the Service or the public To protect against legal liability
+To protect and defend the rights or property of Animal League To prevent or investigate possible wrongdoing in connection with the Service To protect the personal safety of users of the Service or the public To protect against legal liability